-The course aims at specializing in one of the areas of core competence of Commerce studies i.e Finance.
-It is designed to impart in depth of knowledge and professional skills required for handling the "Finance Functions' of business entities and corporate enterprises.
+The course aims at specializing in specific areas of core competence of Commerce studies i.e. Business Finance.
+This is an area where commerce students have edge over others.
+It is designed to impart in depth knowledge and professional skills required for handling the finance related activities of business entities and corporate enterprises.